Górnik Konin: Name change and the 1998 Cup Final

-Mismanagement & Scandals
+Mismanagement & scandals

-The following 1998/1999 season was greeted with financial troubles, after the privatisation of the aluminium foundry meant that it was taken over by the company "Impexmetal SA", who decided to withdraw their support for the local football club.
-The club still finished the first half of the season in 1st place.
-The owners of the club, the aluminium works also created a complicated structure whereby there was one club, but the reserve teams and junior sides played under a different name, resulting in one club, two boards, and two names, and made each section a separate legal entity.
-Piotr Nowak became the chairman of the club, but the then manager Jerzy Kasalik was surprisingly sacked for an unexplained reason, despite their 1st place in the league, and appointed little-known manager Jarosław Kotas.
+The following 1998–99 season was greeted with financial troubles, after the privatisation of the aluminium foundry meant that it was taken over by the company "Impexmetal SA", who withdrew their support for the club.
+Despite issues, they still finished the first half of the season in first place.
+The owners of the club, the aluminium works, also created a complicated structure whereby there was one club, but the reserve teams and junior sides played under a different name, resulting in one club, two boards, and two names, and made each section a separate legal entity.
+Piotr Nowak became the chairman of the club, but the then manager Jerzy Kasalik was surprisingly sacked for an unexplained reason, despite their first place in the league, and appointed a little-known manager Jarosław Kotas.
 The team soon started to lose matches at an alarming rate and only just managed to escape relegation, only thanks to their good start.

-The 1999/2000 proved to be a disaster.
+The 1999–2000 campaign proved to be a disaster.
 The owners decided to rename the senior team KP Konin, whilst the reserve and junior teams used the old Aluminium Konin name.
 The club finished dead last after abysmal performances.
 It then turned out that in the second half of the season plans to relocate the team to Bydgoszcz were put in place, but still to play under the name KP Konin.
-In the end the relocation never came to fruition, but the team which only amassed 8 points the entire season, was disbanded, with the club management and the chairman Piotr Nowak, who played professional football in the USA on a daily basis at the time, widely held responsible.
-The reserve team, which that same season was relegated from the Third Division, became the first team, and a season later (2000/2001 season) managed to gain promotion, going straight back up.
+In the end, the relocation never came to fruition, but the team which only amassed 8 points the entire season, was disbanded, with the club management and the chairman Piotr Nowak, who played professional football in the USA on a daily basis at the time, widely held responsible.
+The reserve team, which that same season was relegated from the third division, became the first team, and a season later (2000–01 season) managed to gain promotion, going straight back up.

-Under the lead of Jerzy Kasalik, the team achieved a back-to-back promotion to the Second Division, restoring the clubs place after the first team was disbanded.
-The success however was short-lived, after in the 2003/04 season the club finished last once again.
+Under the lead of Jerzy Kasalik, the team achieved a back-to-back promotion to the second division, restoring the club's place after the first team was disbanded.
+The success however was short-lived, after in the 2003–04 season the club finished last once again.
 Following their relegation, many of the Aluminium players were involved in the large corruption scandal in Polish football which shook the country that season, which had a major impact on the club sponsors who all withdrew.
-This meant that the new club couldn't even afford to play in the then regional Third Division, and the senior team was disbanded.
+This meant that the new club couldn't even afford to play in the then regional III liga, and the senior team was disbanded.